senacor/Tutorials-Microservices/README.md

 ## Stage 06 - Eureka

-After finishing stage 05 you have have Eureka as service registry so services can find each other.
+After finishing stage 06 you have have Eureka as service registry so services can find each other.
 You now have four projects:

-1. **customer**: the customer project created in stage 00
+1. **customer**: the customer project created in stage 01
-2. **config**: the spring cloud config server created in stage 01
+2. **config**: the spring cloud config server created in stage 02
-3. **accounting**: the accounting project created in stage 04
+3. **accounting**: the accounting project created in stage 05
-4. **registry**: the Eureka service registry server
+4. **registry**: the Eureka service registry server in stage 06

 Both the customer and the accounting project are configured as Eureka clients, meaning they register at the Eureka service upon startup.